FahadSec/light-and-sound-memory-game/README.md

 If I had more time on this project, I would add more features to the game to improve replayability.
 For example, I would try to implement a system where players can create an account and keep their best scores recorded and can compete with others' best scores in a leaderboard.
 To improve replayability further, I would add the option to unlock certain game themes and sounds if a particular score in the unlimited mode is reached.
-Additionally, I would try to make the game mobile-friendly so it' accessible for more people.
+Additionally, I would try to make the game mobile-friendly so it's accessible for more people.
 (And maybe monetize the game with ads ;p).
-I would also add an option to recieve feedback/suggestions from players so I can improve the game further.
+I would also add an option to recieve feedback/suggestions from players so I can improve the game even further.

 ## License